-This section describes the following major work programmes in more detail.
+This section describes the following major work programmes undertaken by specialist public health in more detail.

-rage Reduce the number of people smoking, through smoking cessation services and smoke-free settings 21 Immunisations Improve uptake of childhood and adult immunisations, to prevent serious disease 23 (1) A multi-dimensional approach across the life-course and settings to support people to maintain a healthy weight, focusing on physical activity and healthy eating .
+PRIORITY Tobacco Page Reduce the number of people smoking, through smoking cessation services and wider support including smoke-free settings 26 Immunisations Improve uptake of childhood and adult immunisations, to prevent serious disease 28 A multi-dimensional approach across the life-course and settings to support people to maintain a healthy weight, focusing on physical activity and healthy eating .
 Performance trajectories for healthy weight are given in the trajectories chapter.
-PRIORITY Healthy eating Support people to make healthy choices around food 25 PRIORITY Physical activity Support people of all ages to be active more, and more often 27 Á Í Reduce health inequalities in Cardiff and Vale by taking a targeted and 'proportionate universalism' approach to support 29 Healthy environment Improve the built and natural environment to promote a healthy diet, active and sustainable transport, thriving communities, and improved air quality 31 7 Alcohol Reduce the harm from alcohol consumption 33 Φ' Sexual health Reduce the number of teenage pregnancies and rates of sexually transmitted infections 34 Falls prevention Reduce the number of falls among older people 36 Dementia Reduce the risk of dementia and ensure people with dementia and their carers get the care and support they need 39 XX Healthy Schools and Pre-schools (VoG) Promote and protect the physical, emotional and social health and wellbeing of children and young people in the Vale of Glamorgan 41
+PRIORITY Healthy eating Support people to make healthy choices around food 30 PRIORITY Physical activity Support people of all ages to be active more, and more often 32 Á ÍÍ Reduce health inequalities in Cardiff and Vale by taking a targeted and 'proportionate universalism' approach to support 34 Healthy environment Improve the built and natural environment to promote a healthy diet, active and sustainable transport, thriving communities, and improved air quality 36 Alcohol Reduce the harm from alcohol consumption 38 Φ' Sexual health Reduce the number of teenage pregnancies and rates of sexually transmitted infections 39 Falls prevention Reduce the number of falls among older people 41 Dementia Reduce the risk of dementia and ensure people with dementia and their carers get the care and support they need 44 XX Healthy Schools and Pre-schools (VoG) Promote and protect the physical, emotional and social health and wellbeing of children and young people in the Vale of Glamorgan 46